 Hey guys!
 I just got back from Chicago where we moved our son Jake into his new apartment (I miss him already!).
 While I was there, I saw a story on the news about a “Fixer Upper” house in Waco that was seriously damaged when a drunk driver drove his car into the front of it.

 As soon as I got home, I looked it up to see which house it was.
 They dubbed it the “Three Little Pigs House” when it appeared during the third season.

 Police say a man suspected of drunken driving smashed his car through the front of a “Fixer Upper” home in North Waco early Saturday morning, capping more than a year of frustration for its owners, who feel their complaints about neighborhood crime have gone unheard.

-“The owners, Ken and Kelly Downs, sleeping in an interior bedroom at the time of the crash, weren’t hurt, but their house sustained considerable damage.
-The car broke through an exterior wall and a parallel interior wall of a front room office.”
+The owners, Ken and Kelly Downs, sleeping in an interior bedroom at the time of the crash, weren’t hurt, but their house sustained considerable damage.
+The car broke through an exterior wall and a parallel interior wall of a front room office.

-The Waco Tribune reported the drunk driver was found in a Hyundai Accent wedged inside the house.
+The Waco Tribune reported the drunk driver was found in a Hyundai Accent wedged inside the house:

-“Tires left grooves in the sloped front lawn but didn’t leave any apparent damage on the front porch, seeming to indicate the car went over the porch, crashing through a railing and two walls.
+Tires left grooves in the sloped front lawn but didn’t leave any apparent damage on the front porch, seeming to indicate the car went over the porch, crashing through a railing and two walls.

-“In the home renovation by Chip and Joanna Gaines, a brick fireplace had been relocated in the office and likely was what stopped the car.
-The next room the car would have hit, was the bedroom where they were sleeping when the crash happened, Kelly Downs said.”
+In the home renovation by Chip and Joanna Gaines, a brick fireplace had been relocated in the office and likely was what stopped the car.
+The next room the car would have hit, was the bedroom where they were sleeping when the crash happened, Kelly Downs said.

-“While the Downses encountered some problems with their home after moving in, the neighborhood had issues they did not expect: late-night noise from nearby bars, suspicious activity and push-back, some of it anti-‘Fixer Upper,’ from local residents when they complained to police.”
+While the Downses encountered some problems with their home after moving in, the neighborhood had issues they did not expect: late-night noise from nearby bars, suspicious activity and push-back, some of it anti-‘Fixer Upper,’ from local residents when they complained to police.

-You can learn more about the accident and see the damage the house sustained in the Waco Tribune.
+Learn more about the accident and see the damage the house sustained in the Waco Tribune.